Accurate BMI Calculator for Women and Men | WeightWatchers

 BMI chart including underweight, healthy, overweight and obese range.

-Your BMI is under 18.5 – you are considered to be underweight.
+Your BMI is under 18.5 – considered to be underweight.

-Your BMI is between 18.5 and 24.9 – you are considered to be within a healthy weight range.
+Your BMI is between 18.5 and 24.9 – considered to be within a healthy weight range.

-Your BMI is between 25.0 and 29.9 – you are considered to be living with overweight.
+Your BMI is between 25.0 and 29.9 – considered to be living with overweight.

-Your BMI is over 30 – you are considered to be living with obesity.
+Your BMI is over 30 – considered to be living with obesity.

-A good initial goal to aim for is losing 10% per cent of your body weight.
-Even if that’s not enough to push you into a healthy weight range, it’s a great start when you’re overweight, with research showing it’s enough to deliver health benefits, like lowering risk factors for type 2 diabetes and heart disease.
-At WeightWatchers® we encourage members to focus on realistic weight-loss goals and provides the skills and techniques to help you achieve them.
+A good initial goal is to aim for losing 10% of your body weight.
+Even if this doesn't immediately place you in a healthy weight range, it’s a great start.
+Research shows that losing 10% of your body weight can significantly lower risk factors for type 2 diabetes and heart disease.
+At WeightWatchers®, we encourage members to focus on realistic weight-loss goals and provide the skills and techniques to help you achieve them.

 Is BMI more important for women or men?